matisojka/lorem_ipsum_amet/README.md

 **Lorem Ipsum Amet** is a gem that provides a simple yet powerful DSL for generating blind texts in your **Ruby** or **Ruby on Rails** projects.

+Lots of shortcuts have been incorporated in order to make the DSL concise yet expressive to avoid lots of typing.

 ## Installation

 Add it to your Gemfile: